gregwebs/redux-side-effect/README.md

 ## dev tools replay

-Didn't test this, but side effects should not get replayed.
+Should be easy enough to avoid replaying side effects if that is desired.

 ## License